abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 course that only works for Windows clients; no Mono support yet.
 Others are slowly catching onto [AMQP][13], writing STOMP messaging code in ABL and interfacing with an external broker like ActiveMQ or RabbitMQ.
-Been there... done that (you're still writing ABL... eww).
+Been there, done that (you're still writing ABL... eww).
 Others that still use ABL directly seem to have all these tools that generate ABL code for them from model-relationship diagrams (like UML) so they don't have to write so much boilerplate code; if that's not a sign of a language smell